Provides students with a complete educational foundation to work as a curriculum specialist

 What courses do I take?

-Note: Some courses within the major may have a required prerequisite.
-If you feel
+Note: Some courses within the major have a required prerequisite.
+If you feel you

 through professional experience, licensure, or certification, you have the opportunity

-to submit a Prerequisite Challenge to be reviewed by the faculty chair.
-For the Prerequisite
+to submit a Prerequisite Challenge to be reviewed by the Department Chair.
+For the

-Challenge to be considered, you must submit documentation/verification to substantiate
+Prerequisite Challenge to be considered, you must submit documentation and verification

-the basis for the challenge.
-Please consult a counselor for more information regarding
+to substantiate the basis for the challenge.
+Please see a counselor for more information

 3.0 Units C-ID: ECE 120 Principles & Practices of Teaching Young Children Advisory: ENGL C101, LIBR C100